 Honors Residential Academic Programs (RAP) are intentionally designed programs for honors students who want to live together and take honors courses together.
-A few Honors RAPs require a declared major (Isenberg School of Management, College of Engineering, and the School of Nursing) and others are multidisciplinary, allowing any student interested in exploring the topic a bit more to join.
+A few Honors RAPs require a declared major (Isenberg School of Management and College of Engineering) and others are multidisciplinary, allowing any student interested in exploring the topic a bit more to join.

 Students who join Honors RAPs can more easily work on projects and study with their classmates since they live nearby.
 Students in Honors RAPs also tend to have more lively discussions in their courses since they know their classmates so well.
 You will be living with others who have similar interests.
 The Residence hall staff (RAs and Peer Mentors) hold programs that connect students in the Honors RAP with their faculty and with the topics of their Honors RAPs.
 Research has shown that students in Honors RAPs often have a better academic GPA after their first semester, demonstrating the academic support that comes as a result of being a part of one of these programs.